Arthur Smith (American football, born 1982): Pittsburgh Steelers

 On February 2, 2024, the Pittsburgh Steelers hired Smith to be their new offensive coordinator.

 In 2024, the Steelers achieved 5.02 yards per play, a slight decrease from 2023 with 5.3.
 The offense produced 317.2 yards per game, ranking them 23rd in the NFL and scored an average of 22.4 points per game.
 Between quarterbacks Justin Fields and Russell Wilson, there were 21 total touchdown passes, an increase from 13 the previous season.
 Under Smith, tight end Pat Freiermuth led the team in touchdown receptions with seven.

-Ahead of the 2025 season, the Steelers offense underwent several changes including making new additions such as revamping their quarterback room by acquiring Aaron Rodgers and Mason Rudolph as well as drafting running back Kaleb Johnson.
-The team also acquired former Dolphins tight end Jonnu Smith, who previously played under Smith with the Titans from 2017 to 2020 and the Falcons in 2023.
+Ahead of the 2025 season, the Steelers' offense underwent several changes including making new additions such as revamping their quarterback room by acquiring Aaron Rodgers and Mason Rudolph, as well as drafting running back Kaleb Johnson.
+The team also acquired former Dolphins' tight end Jonnu Smith, who previously played under Smith with the Titans from 2017 to 2020 and the Falcons in 2023.

+Ohio State

+On January 31, 2026, Smith was hired as the offensive coordinator at Ohio State under head coach Ryan Day.